 If Delaware had a cartoon alter ego, it would be Speedy Gonzales.
-This miniature state undersized by only Rhode Island has made its mark on American history by leaving bigger banditos in its dust.
+This miniature state—larger only than Rhode Island—has made its mark on American history by leaving bigger banditos in its dust.

-For starters, Delaware raced past the 12 other Colonies to ratify the Constitution, becoming the first US state.
+For starters, Delaware raced past the 12 other colonies to ratify the Constitution, resulting in its status as the first US state.
 More firsts followed, including the first automated flour-milling system, the first regularly scheduled steam railroad and the first divided highway (the DuPont Highway, widened in 1933).

-Delaware also has zoomed ahead of other states in digitizing genealogical records.
-The Delaware Public Archives (DPA) Web site <www.state.de.us/sos/dpa> boasts indexes and original-record images that will speed your research.
+Delaware also has zoomed ahead of other states in recent years in digitizing its genealogical records.
+The Delaware Public Archives (DPA) (click on Digital Archives) boasts indexes and record images that will speed your research.

 Want to follow in your First State ancestors’ footsteps?
 Here’s how to get your research off to a running start.